gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 - When a file isn't labeled because it was manually labeled, there was no match for the conditions that you specified, or the file had a higher classification, the file is skipped with the single comment of "No label to apply".

-- The *WhatIf* parameter is supported (preview version only).
+- The *WhatIf* parameter is supported.
 You can use the WhatIf mode with *DiscoveryInfoTypes* to find known sensitive information types.

 ## EXAMPLES